-Staff meetings were devoted to grade-level teacher teams and new technology offerings for the classroom to include California Streaming, email, Study Island, Student Response Systems, and Datawise for viewing student assessment data.
+Staff meetings were devoted to grade-level teacher teams and new technology offerings for the classroom to include California Streaming, email, Study Island, Teacher Teams, and Datawise for viewing student assessment data.
 Time was also allotted to review strategies to facilitate students' portfolios for student growth program, TLC, and math intervention classes.
-We allotted staff release days to assist staff in re-visiting Learning Targets for their curricular area based on California Content Standards.
+We allotted math and science department staff release days to assist staff in developing CMAST based lessons based on California Content Standards.